agude/agude.github.io/_drafts/2022-08-21-2022_tour_de_france_plot.md

 description: >
   The 2022 Tour de France saw a new winner, Jonas Vingegaard!
 See how he won in this post!
-image: /files/tour-de-france/tour_de_france_1932_swiss_team.jpg
+image: /files/tour-de-france/tour_de_france_1932_italian_team.jpg
 hide_lead_image: True
 image_alt: >
-  A black and white photo of the Swiss team in the 1932 Tour de France.
+  A black and white photo of the Italian team in the 1932 Tour de France.
 categories:
   - cycling
   - data-visualization